SumoLogic/sumologic-documentation/docs/get-started/help-menu.md

 1. At the top of the **Help** menu.
 1. Next to **Help \> Service Status**.
-1. Next to the title of a [Dashboard] (../../Visualizations-and-Alerts/Dashboards/01-About-Dashboards.md).
+1. Next to the title of a [Dashboard](../dashboards/about-dashboards.md).

 For more information, click **Help \> Service Status**.
 This will take you to a web page for your pod with details on any outages, incidents, or planned maintenance.